Ian8VT/Ian8VT.github.io/qgis/lab_2/aa_burlington_lab.md

 ![scatter](/qgis/lab_2/scatter_use.png.png)

 This map displays the median monthly rental cost of each Burlington census tract.
+Note the three white census tracts in the map.
+The largest and most southern of them is a tract that does not contain rental data.
+The tract nearest to the largest is an airport and as such does not contain rental data.
+The third and most northern census that's white on the map is because its rental values fall within the white shade of the legend.

 ![rent](/qgis/lab_2/census__.png)